No. 3:20-cv-04012 (N.D.Cal.)

 Why It Matters for Public Health

 This case illustrates how public health groups can use the law hold the FDA’s feet to the fire for its ongoing failure to prohibit the sale of menthol cigarettes, which disproportionately impacts African American, LGBTQ+, Latinx, and other communities that have been historically and intentionally targeted by the tobacco industry.
 The lawsuit also challenges the FDA’s failure to respond to a citizen petition that was submitted by public health groups in 2013 asking it to prohibit menthol in cigarettes.
-The agency has committed to respond to the petition by April 29, 2021.
+The agency respond to the petition on April 29, 2021, and indicated that it plans to begin a rulemaking to prohibit menthol in cigarettes.
+The case is ongoing, as the FDA has yet to issue a proposed rule.

 The Tobacco Control Act prohibits the sale of flavored cigarettes, but it has expressly exempted menthol and tobacco flavor since its enactment in 2009.
 The Act requires the FDA to reevaluate the tobacco product standards, including this special rule for cigarettes, on a periodic basis.
 FDA has not reevaluated the product standard, nor has it taken any action to issue a product standard prohibiting the sale of menthol cigarettes.